 Do you have a Christmas wreath that you want to adorn with a ribbon bow?
 Or are you planning to wrap a gift and would like to make a festive bow to put on it?
-Maybe you would like to add a bow to accent your home decor.
+Maybe you would like to add a bow to accent your home decor or make a hair bow to coordinate with your outfits.

-If you want to find out how to make a ribbon bow for any of these scenarios, you will find that this post includes 3 – easy step-by-step instruction bow tutorials showing how to make and style ribbon bows 3 easy ways.
-One includes a video tutorial so you will be a master bow maker in no time.
+If you want to find out how to make a ribbon bow for any of these scenarios, you will find that this post includes 3 – easy step-by-step instruction bow tutorials showing how to make and style DIY ribbon bows 3 easy ways.
+One way to make a DIY bow includes a video tutorial so you will be a master bow maker in no time.

-No bow making gadgets needed or DIY skills, just ribbon, scissors and floral wire.
+No bow making gadgets needed or DIY skills – just ribbon or string, strips of cut fabric, sharp scissors and floral wire.

-After seeing how to make each of the bows shown in this post, you can then better decide what style of bow will look best for your needs.
+After seeing how to make each of the bows shown in this post, you can then better decide what style of bow will look best for your needs or event like weddings and bridal showers.

-This multi-loop wide satin buffalo check ribbon makes a very merry Christmas tree topper.
+This multi-loop wide satin buffalo check ribbon makes a very merry Christmas bow tree topper.
+It can be attached to a tree using wire or a zip tie.

-A ribbon bow on a wreath hung with matching ribbon.
+A wired ribbon bow on a wreath hung with matching ribbon.

-How to Make 3 Different Styles of Ribbon Bows
+How to Make a Bow: The Ultimate Guide to Making 3 Different Styles of Ribbon Bows

 There are many ways to make bows.
-I have found that these 3 bows are the fastest to make.
-Plus, they are classic in style that look good no matter where you use them.
+I have found that these 3 bows are the fastest to make and the most popular.
+There are instructions for each technique.
+Plus, all are in a classic that look good no matter where you use them.

 First let me answer a few questions about making perfect ribbon bows.